Asset finance options for equipment suppliers to offer to customers

 This is an excerpt from our free white paper, Winning More Business: Offering finance to your customers.
-Discover how the White Oak UK Partner Programme can help you increase sales, reduce your cash conversion cycle and protect your margins.
+Discover how White Oak Europe can help you increase sales, reduce your cash conversion cycle and protect your margins.

 Wholly or largely secured on the assets being financed, the need for additional collateral is significantly reduced and gives your customers the flexibility to replace or upgrade assets during, or at the end of, the primary period of the agreement.

 By offering asset finance as a way of purchasing your equipment, suppliers can increase sales, reduce their sales cycles and improve their cash flow.

 There are four principal forms of asset financing that equipment suppliers can offer their customers:

 |1.
 Finance Lease||This facility transfers largely all the rights and obligations of ownership to the Lessee (Business) and can be for any length of time.
 During the life of the agreement the full value of the Asset appears on the Lessee’s balance sheet as an asset and liability, and an element of the rental treated as a business expense and passed through the profit and loss account.

 The lessee is responsible for maintaining and insuring the asset during the life of the agreement.

 |2.
 Hire Purchase||This facility enables a business to acquire the assets they need where the Lessor (Finance Company) purchases the equipment on behalf of the Lessee.

 The Lessor owns the asset until the final payment is made and at this point the Lessee is given an option to purchase the asset for a nominal sum.
 During the life of the agreement the full value of the Asset appears on the Lessee’s balance sheet as an asset and liability and an element of the rental treated as a business expense and passed through the profit and loss account.